 Dispersal: The small seeds can be dispersed as contaminants on animal coats, in soil on vehicles and machinery and in hay.
 Although the pappus attached to the seed can allow the seed to be blown up to a kilometre or more, most wind dispersed seed falls within 20 metres of the parent plant.
 The seeds are often carried by water along drainage lines.

-Status: Ragwort is a Declared Secondary Weed.
+Status: Ragwort is a Declared Weed under the Tasmanian Weed Management Act 1999.
+The importation, sale and distribution of Ragwort are prohibited in Tasmania.
 Where possible land holders must eliminate infestations.
 In areas where this is not practicable, land holders have a responsibility to contain and reduce infestations.

 - Ragwort causes significant loss of pasture production.
 Once established it is extremely competitive with pasture species.
 When plants die off after flowering they leave bare patches that can be colonised by other weeds.